 Standing against the majestic Sierra de Avila and surrounded by massive stone walls that date back to the 11th and 12th centuries, Avila is an excellent day trip or overnight destination for visitors to beautiful Spain.

-Visiting Avila: Places to Visit in Avila
+Visiting Avila: Places to Visit

 - Stroll around the impressive city walls, which date back to between the 11th and 12th centuries and stretch for 1.5 miles around the city